Skip to main content

 To remove a single filter, click the filter icon in the row header and choose Clear Filter from….
 To clear all filters quickly, choose the Clear button from the Data tab on the ribbon or to remove filtering functionality, re-click the Filter icon from the Sort & Filter group.
 For more advanced users there are many more ways to utilize filters in Excel, such as Custom Filters and Advanced Filters.
 Nonetheless, a lot can be accomplished with the basic AutoFilter feature.

-This page titled 5.6: Sorting and Filtering is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcus Lacher (Minnesota Libraries Publishing Project) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.6: Sorting and Filtering is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcus Lacher (Minnesota Libraries Publishing Project) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?